 Why I Liked This Novel

 - Plot: The plot of this story is very direct in the sense that the reader is given one simple question that drives you to read this story: How has this 11-year-old girl survived four months without food?
 It's simple and direct, but not as easy to figure out as the reader nor the main character, Lib, thought.
-Honestly, as the reader, I thought like main psychological thrillers I have read in the past that this one would be predictable and easy to figure out, but I was wrong.
-From the moment I opened this story I could not put it down needing to know how this child is surviving, and what is her driving force for fasting at such a young age.
+Honestly, as the reader, I thought that like the main psychological thrillers I have read in the past this one would be predictable and easy to figure out, but I was wrong.
+From the moment I opened this story I could not put it down, needing to know how this child was surviving, and what her driving force for fasting at such a young age was.

 My One Complaint